ƒ

 Long-term solutions for your lower back pain may include:

-JP DuranThe dura mater is the soft tissue surrounding your spinal cord, and the phrase is the root of the word “epidural”, which is a nerve block injection designed to stop the pain you’re feeling in your lower body.
+The dura mater is the soft tissue surrounding your spinal cord, and the phrase is the root of the word “epidural”, which is a nerve block injection designed to stop the pain you’re feeling in your lower body.
 In addition to a lumbar epidural, you might receive a cervical epidural to target neck pain or a thoracic epidural targeting moderate back pain.
-While there are many reasons you may need a lumbar epidural cortisone injection shot, the most common ones seen by your doctor include:

-The lumbar epidural cortisone shot process takes between 15 and 30 minutes in the office of your Midtown pain management doctor.
+The cortisone shot process takes between 15 and 30 minutes in the office of your Midtown pain management doctor.
 You begin by lying face down on an x-ray table so your physician can rely on fluoroscopy to deliver live pictures of your spine as he inserts the needle.
 Fluoroscopy helps your doctor direct the steroidal medication to the exact location of your pain; it reduces the need for an extended lumbar epidural steroid recovery precisely because it is so exacting.

 Under the guidance of an experienced pain and sports medicine doctor, side effects from an epidural cortisone shot are minimized.
 But as with any procedure, they can happen.
 Some risks associated with the lumbar epidural cortisone shot include: